Generic popup message

 The future of research, scholarship and publication

-Dr. Benjamin Luke Moorhouse FHEA is an Assistant Professor in the Department of Education Studies, Hong Kong Baptist University, Hong Kong, China.
+Dr Benjamin Luke Moorhouse, FHEA, is an Assistant Professor in the Department of Education Studies, Hong Kong Baptist University, Hong Kong, China.
 His research focuses on the experiences and professional learning of language teachers.
-Benjamin’s articles have appeared in SYSTEM, TESOL Quarterly, RELC Journal, and ELT Journal
+Benjamin’s articles have appeared in SYSTEM, TESOL Quarterly, RELC Journal, and ELT Journal.

-Supakorn Phoocharoensil is Associate Professor of English at Language Institute Thammasat University, Bangkok, Thailand.
+Dr Supakorn Phoocharoensil is an Associate Professor of English at Language Institute Thammasat University, Bangkok, Thailand.
 He is also the Editor-in-Chief of LEARN Journal: Language Education and Acquisition Research Network, indexed in SCOPUS and ERIC.
 His areas of research interest include Second Language Acquisition, Corpus Linguistics, and English Collocations and Formulaic Language.

-A/Professor Sender Dovchin is a Director of Research at the School of Education, Curtin University, Australia.
+Dr Sender Dovchin is the Director of Research at the School of Education, Curtin University, Australia.
 She is a critical applied linguist, who was identified as “Top Researcher in the field of Language & Linguistics” under The Humanities, Arts & Literature of The Australian's 2021 Research Magazine and Top 250 Researchers in Australia.
 She has authored articles in international peer-reviewed journals and authored six books with publishers such as Routledge, Springer, Palgrave Macmillan and Multilingual Matters.

-Kevin Wong is an Assistant Professor and Chair of TESOL at Pepperdine University.
+Dr Kevin Wong is an Assistant Professor and Chair of TESOL at Pepperdine University.
 He is a former primary school teacher who later received his Ph.D. in Teaching and Learning from New York University.
 His research sits at the intersection of multilingual pedagogy, multiracial education, and teacher preparation.
 Visit: www.kevin-m-wong.com

 Dr Peter Gu is an Associate Professor at Victoria University of Wellington, New Zealand.
 His academic interests include language learning strategies and language assessment.
 His recent book, Classroom-based formative assessment, was published in 2019 by Foreign Language Teaching and Research Press in China.

-Dr Jim McKinley, SFHEA, is Associate Professor of Applied Linguistics and TESOL at University College London.
+Dr Jim McKinley, SFHEA, is an Associate Professor of Applied Linguistics and TESOL at University College London.
 He has taught in higher education mainly in the UK, Japan, and Australia.
 His research targets implications of globalization for L2 writing and higher education studies.
 Jim is an Editor-in-Chief of the journal System.

 Parallel PapersThese are 30 minutes formal lecture sessions, including 5 minutes question time.
 WorkshopsThese are 50-minute sessions with minimal lecturing.
 Participants will be engaged in activities that have been structured by the workshop presenters.